 Do you run a radio station?

 The James Whale Radio Show.
-Now available to podcast from your website or broadcast from your online radio station.
+Now available to podcast from your website or broadcast from your radio station.

 For Just £3.00 Per Week

 THE JAMES Whale Radio Show celebrates 40 years on the air next year and is shaking the airwaves

 more than ever with Britain’s fastest growing podcast.

 James’ cult show is now beaming out from on-line radio stations and websites and reaching every corner of the UK.

 If you’d like to host the show, get in touch with our team.